-Washington State Ferries temporarily switched to alternate service schedules on most routes on Oct.
-16, 2021, to reduce last-minute sailing cancellations caused by crewing challenges.
-The severe staff shortages are due to a global shortage of mariners, an aging workforce, COVID-19 cases and quarantines, and state vaccine mandate.
+On Oct.
+16, 2021, we temporarily switched to alternate service schedules on most routes to reduce last-minute sailing cancellations caused by crewing challenges as a result of a global shortage of mariners, an aging workforce, COVID-19 cases and quarantines, and the state vaccine mandate.

 We are working hard to recruit new employees so we can incrementally restore service on a route-by-route basis.
-A fourth boat was added to our Anacortes/San Juan Islands run on Nov.
-19, 2021, to operate a full four-boat schedule on a trial basis.
+Restoration is complete on our Anacortes/San Juan Islands, Seattle Bainbridge and Mukilteo/Clinton runs.
 Until all routes can be restored to full seasonal service levels, if crewing allows, additional sailings may be added on a day-by-day basis on other routes still operating reduced service.

 Here is a route-by-route breakdown of how sailing schedules are different than pre-pandemic levels:

-- Seattle/Bainbridge, Edmonds/Kingston, Mukilteo/Clinton and Seattle/Bremerton: One-boat service instead of two
+- Edmonds/Kingston, Seattle/Bremerton and Port Townsend/Coupeville: One-boat service instead of two

 - Fauntleroy/Vashon/Southworth: Two-boat service instead of three

-- Anacortes/Friday Harbor/Sidney, British Columbia: International service suspended until at least spring 2022
+- Anacortes/Friday Harbor/Sidney, British Columbia: International service suspended until at least summer 2023

 Routes not listed are operating the same seasonal schedules as prior to the pandemic.
 For the latest service updates, sign up for our rider alerts.

-Our food vender is working to slowly reopen our onboard galleys throughout the winter and spring on a vessel-by-vessel basis.
-San Juan Provisions Café and Gift Shop inside our Anacortes terminal building is open daily from 6 a.m. to 6 p.m..
+San Juan Provisions Café and Gift Shop inside our Anacortes terminal building is open daily from 6 a.m. to 6 p.m.
 The Dockside food kiosk located by the vehicle holding lanes at our Anacortes terminal is planned to reopen in spring.

 Drinking fountains are back open at our terminals.
-Onboard fountains will slowly reopen in late 2021 through early 2022 as the potable water aboard each vessel becomes available.
+Onboard fountains will reopen throughout 2022 as the potable water aboard each vessel becomes available.